Javed-ahmed-shanto/Javed-ahmed-shanto/README.md

   <img align="right" alt="[An animated gif of an Octocat using a teleporter in dark and light modes.
 If you switch your color theme, you can see it in the other color mode:)" src="https://user-images.githubusercontent.com/25423296/163456779-a8556205-d0a5-45e2-ac17-42d089e3c3f8.png](https://user-images.githubusercontent.com/19292210/88347096-c067a980-ccfe-11ea-8a06-bdaf552fee06.gif)" width = "48%">
 </picture>

-- 🔭 I’m currently working on multiple project on **DL, NLP, and Blockchain**
+- 🔭 I’m currently working on many project on **DL, NLP, and Blockchain**

 - 🌱 I’m currently learning **Hyperledger besu, and fabric**